nanofuxion/hstk-int-react-native-take-home-1/README.md

 Display the text in a column (title should be below id visually).

-### Show More Button (10 points)
-Modify the screen in PartOne.js to include a `Show More` button at the bottom of the flatlist.
-It should work like this:

-- Show the first 10 posts in the flatlist initially.
-- If the user presses `Show More` the flatlist will show all of the posts.
-- The show more button will dissapear after being pressed.

 ### Make it prettier (20 points)
 Add 12 padding to each row.